 The Municipality is responsible for Planning, Construction and Maintenance of roads.
-The entire roads network of our area of jurisdiction amounts to 3465,35km of the total road network only 101.3 km of road is paved and there is still a backlog of 3 364.05km and the total asphalt surfaced streets rehabilitated is 13.6km in Malamulele Town.
+The entire roads network of our area of jurisdiction amounts to 3465.35 km of the total road network only 75, 1 km of road is paved and there is still a backlog of 3390, 25km.